 2016 - 2017 Faculty Learning Communities

-Faculty Learning Communities are intensive faculty development experiences which are academic year long, structured, multidisciplinary communities typically of 8 - 10 members.
+Faculty Learning Communities are intensive faculty development experiences that are academic yearlong, structured, multidisciplinary communities typically of 8 - 10 members.
 Membership may be full or part time faculty (including adjuncts), graduate students and staff.
-Typically they meet twice a month virtually or in person, but this varies by group, and tend to include a social component.
+Typically, they meet twice a month virtually or in person, but this varies by group, and tend to include a social component.

 To join an FLC, please contact the leader(s) of the desired community.